-422 Due to different seasonal cycles, moisture transport associated with TCs is another important 423 source for the water budget of the EA, although its magnitude is smaller than the mean-flow 424 moisture transport associated with the climatological EASM.
-The mean-flow moisture transport 425 reaches a maximum during JJA and features a moisture convergence band (the Mei-Yu front) 426 marching north in July and gradually withdrawing to the south in the following months.
-The 427 TC moisture transport reaches a maximum during JASO; it is an important moisture supplier 428 especially after the EASM withdraws.
+Because of different seasonal cycles, moisture transport associated with TCs is another important source for the EA water budget, although its magnitude is smaller than the mean-flow moisture transport associated with the climatological EASM.
+The mean-flow moisture transport reaches a maximum during JJA and features a moisture convergence band (the mei-yu front) marching north in July and gradually withdrawing to the south in the following months.
+The TC moisture transport reaches a maximum during JASO; it is an important moisture supplier especially after the EASM withdraws.

 The pathways of moisture flux transported by the mean flow and TCs also show different patterns.
 For the mean flow, moisture is imported from the south and exported to the east with its maximum during the EASM season (JJA).
 For TCs, moisture is imported from the east and exported to the south during the TC active season (JASO).
-This different pattern of TC moisture transport is closely related to TC propagation directions, changes in the mean meridional humidity gradient and the shift of TC positions with large-scale background flow during the season.
+This different pattern of TC moisture transport is closely related to TC propagation directions, changes in the mean meridional humidity gradient, and the shift of TC positions with large-scale background flow during the season.

-The diagnostics conducted in the study have been repeated with the IBTrACS data and show 435 similar results.
+The diagnostics conducted in the study have been repeated with the IBTrACS data and show similar results.
 Quantitative differences, however, are found.
-The TC moisture fluxes via both 436 boundaries (as defined in Figure 5) are larger by using the IBTrACS data.
-It is about 20% larger 437 for the TC moisture influx via the eastern boundary during the TC peak season.
-The difference 438 in the net TC moisture flux is less than 10% due to the larger TC moisture efflux via the southern 439 boundary during the TC peak season.
-And, the sign change of TC moisture flux in September 440 on the southern boundary is delayed to October while using the IBTrACS tracks.
-Nevertheless, 441 results from both TC tracks support the same conclusions.
-442
+The TC moisture fluxes via both boundaries (as defined in Fig. 5) are larger by using the IBTrACS data.
+It is about 20% larger for the TC moisture influx via the eastern boundary during the TC peak season.
+The difference in the net TC moisture flux is less than 10% due to the larger TC moisture efflux via the southern boundary during the TC peak season.
+Also, the sign change of TC moisture flux in September on the southern boundary is delayed to October while using the IBTrACS tracks.
+Nevertheless, results from both TC tracks support the same conclusions.

-A major aim of this study was to identify and quantify the contribution of TCs to rainfall and 443 the water budget over the EA, especially China.
-However, simulating rainfall over the EA remains 444 a challenge for state-of-the-art general circulation models (GCMs) (Sperber et al. 2013; Song and 445 Zhuo 2014).
-As TCs make an important contribution to the rainfall and water budget over the EA, 446 it is essential that models represent accurately not only the characteristics of TCs themselves, but 447 also their impacts on the large-scale atmospheric environment.
-The TC feature tracking method 448 used in this study offers an opportunity to compare TC activity in model simulations to reanalysis 449 data using an identical method.
-It will be valuable to assess model simulations using the analysis 450 techniques developed this study, especially for sensitivity tests with a single model (e.g., tests of 451 horizontal resolution or of atmosphere-ocean feedbacks).
-Roberts et al. (2015) (and references 452 therein) showed that model resolution is crucial for a realistic simulation of TC behaviour and variability, and higher resolution GCMs are increasingly able to capture TC intensity and the largescale environmental conditions that contribute to tropical cyclogenesis.
+A major aim of this study was to identify and quantify the contribution of TCs to rainfall and the water budget over EA, especially China.
+However, simulating rainfall over EA remains a challenge for state-of-the-art general circulation models (GCMs) (Sperber et al. 2013; Song and Zhou 2014).
+As TCs make an important contribution to the rainfall and water budget over EA, it is essential that models represent accurately not only the characteristics of TCs themselves, but also their impacts on the large-scale atmospheric environment.
+The TC feature tracking method used in this study offers an opportunity to compare TC activity in model simulations to reanalysis data using an identical method.
+It will be valuable to assess model simulations using the analysis techniques developed this study, especially for sensitivity tests with a single model (e.g., tests of horizontal resolution or of atmosphere-ocean feedbacks).
+Roberts et al. (2015) (and references therein) showed that model resolution is crucial for a realistic simulation of TC behavior and variability, and higher-resolution GCMs are increasingly able to capture TC intensity and the large-scale environmental conditions that contribute to tropical cyclogenesis.
 To further understand the water budget over this region, contributions from other components need to be quantified.
 This will also help to identify deficits in model simulations and improve the skill of climate prediction and weather forecasting over this region.